groovybits/rsllm/README.md

 Candle, a project by Huggingface, offers Rust-native LLMs like Mistral and Gemma, optimized for Metal GPUs on MacOS.
 This integration facilitates local execution of LLMs, ensuring high performance and low latency in AI model interactions.

-### OpenAI API Support
+### OpenAI API Support for llama.cpp LLM server backend

 While RsLLM's primary focus is on running local LLMs, it also provides support for the OpenAI API, enabling users to leverage external AI models when necessary.
-This feature ensures versatility and broad applicability in various AI-driven projects.
+This feature ensures versatility and broad applicability in various AI-driven projects using custom models.

 ### Real-time AI Analysis and Content Generation